The question of life’s purpose follows each of us:

 Understanding Kabbalah is not about complexity but about inner connection, which is available to everyone.

-Many associate Kabbalah with symbols like red strings and amulets, but these do not represent its true spiritual principle.
+Over the years, Kabbalah has been associated with external symbols like red strings and amulets, but these do not reflect its true spiritual essence.

 Kabbalah sees every person as part of creation, with a spiritual role, regardless of gender, race, religion, or sexual orientation.